Are you experiencing heat-related outages? Share your story with CNN iReport.

 “We’ll end up rebuilding large pieces of an infrastructure system in five to seven days that took decades to build,” and crews are working in 16-hour shifts, said Scott Surgeoner, spokesman for FirstEnergy Corp., which covers the state’s northern half.
 He said the company hopes the “bulk” of the 125,000 customers lacking power will be restored by Wednesday night, but some outages will stretch into the weekend.

-At least 17 people were killed from Ohio to New Jersey in the derecho, a massive storm packing straight-line wind damage, while another three in North Carolina died in a second round of storms Sunday.
-Virginia Gov. Bob McDonnell said Tuesday the number of storm deaths in his state had risen from 10 to 11.
+At least 16 people were killed from Ohio to New Jersey in the derecho – or massive storm usually with straight-line wind damage – while another three in North Carolina died in fresh storms Sunday.

 Ken Mallette, executive director of the Maryland Emergency Management Agency, compared the damage to that seen after Hurricane Irene last year.